-Want to learn strategies to support a loved one who may be struggling with substance misuse, while still maintaining your own emotional wellness?
-In this interactive and personal session, participants will increase their knowledge and understanding of substance use/misuse as well as how to proactively support a loved one who may be struggling.
+Want to learn strategies to support someone who may be struggling with substance use, while still maintaining your own emotional wellness?
+In this session, participants will increase their knowledge and understanding of substance use as well as how to proactively support someone who may be struggling.

-- Participants will learn and understand the signs and symptoms of someone who may be misusing substances.
+- Participants will learn and understand the signs and symptoms of someone who may be using substances.

-- Participants will learn how to proactively support someone who may be mis-using substances.
+- Participants will learn how to proactively support someone who may be using substances.

 - Participants will learn the difference between enabling versus supporting.

-- Participants will increase their knowledge of available resources for someone struggling with substance misuse.
+- Participants will increase their knowledge of available resources for someone struggling with substance use.